Dr. Mohammed Moghadasian

 Pathology Research Laboratory, Canadian Centre for Agri-Food Research in Health and Medicine

-Department of Human Nutritional Sciences, University of Manitoba
+Department of Food and Human Nutritional Sciences, University of Manitoba

 Dr. Mohammed Moghadasian’s laboratory is interested in examining the efficacy of functional foods on experimental models of cardiovascular disease (CVD), diabetes and other metabolic disorders.
 Our research interest focuses on various dietary agents, viz. phytosterols, flaxseed, flaxseed oil, fish oil, “designer” oil, Saskatoon berry, sea buckthorn berry, and wild rice on cardiovascular disease, diabetes and graft function in animal models.
 Recently, our research team initiated developing cardiovascular healthy burgers, using the combination of dietary agents.
 At present we are concentrating the following research project, in order to develop a potential cardiovascular healthy functional food.

 Specific oils low in n-6 to n-3 fatty acid ratio may reduce cardiovascular risks